1inch/1inch-sdk-go/golang/README.md

 	helpers.PrettyPrintStruct(swapData)
 }

-...
 ```

-### API calls

-Once you have an initialized client, API calls can be made using any of the client's underlying services:

-// TODO add simple example here and link to `examples` directory
+More example programs using the SDK can be found in the [examples directory]()

 ## Development

 ### Type generation

-// TODO explain this more

-Type generation is done using the `generate_types.sh` script
+Type generation is done using the `generate_types.sh` script.
+To add a new swagger file or update an existing one, place the swagger file in `swagger-static` and run the script.
+It will generate the types file and place it in the appropriately-named folder in a sub-folder inside the `client` directory

 ### Swagger file formatting
 For consistency, Swagger files should be formatted with `prettier`